mgeorge67701/crossplane-nutanix/README.md

 spec:
   providerConfigRef:
     name: all-features-config         # Reference to your ProviderConfig
-  datacenter: dc-alpha               # (Optional) Selects the Prism Central endpoint/credentials
+  datacenter: dc-alpha               # (Optional) Must match a datacenter in ProviderConfig; otherwise, an error is returned
   name: my-crossplane-vm             # Name of the VM in Nutanix
   numVcpus: 4                        # Number of vCPUs
   memorySizeMib: 8192                # Memory in MiB (8 GB)